Naser-Fahad-Aldawood/R/README.md

 * Data Visualization with R: Creating compelling visualizations using popular libraries like ggplot2 in the R programming language to communicate insights visually.

-* <b>Packages and Libraries in R:<\b> Exploring and leveraging various R packages specific to data analytics tasks and analyses.
+* <b>Packages and Libraries in R:</b> Exploring and leveraging various R packages specific to data analytics tasks and analyses.